jgrassler/talks/magnum-debugging-101/lightning/main.md

 * Troubleshooting:

     * Check `kube-controller`, `kube-apiserver` and `etcd` service on master node.

     * Check if `cluster_user_trust` is set in the magnum config file

 * Pods stuck in status Pending

+* Troubleshooting:

     * Check internet access on minion nodes.

 * Pods and services deployed, application unreachable

+* Troubleshooting:

     * Check if Neutron is working properly by pinging between the minion nodes.
     * Check if `docker0` and `flannel0` interfaces are configured correctly.
     * Check if node IPs are in the correct flannel subnet.
 If not docker daemon is not configured correctly with parameter `--bip`.
     * Check if flannel is running properly.
     * Check `kube_proxy` to check if the problem is only on a kubernetes level.

 <!--